 •The place to get the knowledge is https://digitalfire.com

 The fired strength of clays can be measured.
 The test is sometimes called M.O.R. or modulus of rupture, recognizing the fact that brittle ceramics fail suddenly (as opposed to others that fail after some plastic deformation).
-This is also known simply as tensile strength (because the point of failure is always where the sample is under most tension).
-Ceramics perform much better under compressive strength testing than they do when stressed flexurally, compressive testing is more common in the structural ceramics industry.
+It is also known simply as tensile strength (because the point of failure is always where the sample is under most tension).
+Ceramics perform much better under compressive strength testing than they do when stressed flexurally (compressive testing is more common in the structural ceramics industry).

 Common sense suggests that the more vitrified a clay is, the stronger it will be.
 Likewise, we assume that higher temperatures produce stronger ware.
-The growth of mullite crystals in porcelain at high temperatures can contribute to alot of strength.
-However other factors also contribute to fired strength (particle packing, vitrified vs. sintered, shape and surface properties) and products fired at lower temperature can rival the strength of high fire.
+The growth of mullite crystals in porcelain at high temperatures can contribute alot to strength.
+However other factors also contribute to fired strength (particle packing, vitrified vs. sintered, shape and surface properties, the presence of a glaze and its fit) and products fired at lower temperature can rival the strength of high fire.